 county attorneys; and

 emerging technology companies and big corporations.

 With hundreds of employers coming to campus each year and actively soliciting Duke applicants through regional job fairs, résumé collects, and other channels, Duke students are able to interview with a broad array of employers.
-The law school has also organized Regional Receptions in a number of cities around the country to provide students with additional opportunities to meet employers.
-Beyond these, there are literally thousands of professional opportunities available to Duke Law students, so the school strongly encourages students to investigate the world beyond on-campus interviewing and Duke-organized events.
-As a point of reference, students working in law firms for the summer typically earn between $1,500 to $3,900 per week, depending on the firm and city.
-Students who work for public interest organizations during the summer are eligible to apply for guaranteed summer public interest funding and fellowships sponsored by the law school and other organizations.
-The Public Interest Law Foundation, which is composed entirely of students, works throughout the year to raise money for fellow classmates who choose summer employment in public interest organizations.
+The law school has also organized Regional Receptions in several cities around the country to provide students with additional opportunities to meet employers.
+Beyond these, there are thousands of professional opportunities available to Duke Law students, so the school strongly encourages students to investigate the world beyond on-campus interviewing and Duke-organized events.
+As a point of reference, students working in law firms for the summer typically earn between $1,500 to $4,100 per week, depending on the firm and city.
+Students who work for public interest organizations or judges during the summer are eligible to apply for guaranteed summer public interest funding and fellowships sponsored by the law school and other organizations.
 All students who want to receive funding for summer public interest work are eligible to do so.

 The Career and Professional Development Center prides itself on introducing students to the practice of law and giving new attorneys the tools they need to make educated career decisions for years to come.
 The Center and its colleagues have an outstanding team of extremely dedicated and talented professionals with multiple advanced degrees and professional experience in private and public legal practice, business, consulting, counseling, and other fields.